 Sustainability is complex and businesses cannot solve this by focusing on a single initiative.
 Companies need to take a holistic approach to the problem of unsustainability.
 Organizations need to consider their constituent parts, how these interrelate over time, and how they interact with other systems and our environment.

-As mentioned, the problem of unsustainability is complex, and solutions require a systems-thinking approach.
-In fact, true business sustainability is a problem that hasn’t been solved yet, as we explain.
+As mentioned, the problem of unsustainability is complex, and solutions require a system-thinking approach.
+True business sustainability is a problem that hasn’t been solved yet, as we explain.

 Coming back to the rules of sustainability, sustainability means taking only what you need and leaving systems capable of continued existence.

 Let’s consider the outdoor clothing brand Patagonia as an example.
-Patagonia is considered worthy of its sustainable reputation, winning the 2019 UN Champions of the Earth award.
-When it comes to sustainability, Patagonia comes in as a gold standard label and has an above-average B-Corp score of 154.
+Patagonia is considered worthy of its sustainable reputation, winning the 2019 UN Champions of the Earth award, and operating as a certified B-Corp.
 Yet, even Patagonia hasn’t solved the problem of unsustainability in business.

 According to Paul Hawkin, author of Ecology of Commerce, despite their commendable efforts, Patagonia does not leave environmental systems capable of continued existence.
-According to Hawkins, if every company operated as Patagonia, we’d still be experiencing the environmental issues we have today as a result of economic activity.
-Modestly, Patagonia does address the flaws in their initiatives and highlights the imperfections in their drive to become truly sustainable.
+As Hawkins states, if every company operated as Patagonia does, we’d still be experiencing the environmental issues we have today.
+Modestly, Patagonia highlights the imperfections in their drive to become truly sustainable.

 A 2020 investigation by Earthsight found Ikea had been making Beachwood chairs using illegally sourced wood from the forests of Ukraine’s Carpathian region.
 This area is home to endangered bears, lynxes, wolves, and bison.
 What was most shocking about this case is that the illegal timber was certified by the Forest Stewardship Council (FSC).
 This raises questions about the transparency and ethics of the FSC federation too.

-Ikea flaunted its sustainability credentials, and the FSC – considered a gold standard of forest accreditation – approved.
-In this example, both institutions are guilty of greenwash.
-The lack of transparency and proof over how the wood had been sourced was a clear sign of this greenwash.
+Sign #3: Ikea flaunted its sustainability credentials, and the FSC – considered a gold standard of forest accreditation – approved.
+In this example, both institutions are guilty of greenwashing.
+The lack of transparency and proof regarding how the wood had been sourced was a clear sign of this greenwash.
 In addition, a cautious appraisal of the certification stamp is needed.

-H&M brands their Conscious Collection for the environmentally aware consumer.
-Yet, a 2021 report by the Changing Markets Foundation, investigated this major high-street fashion brand to check the truthfulness of their sustainability claims.
+H&M markets their Conscious Collection for the environmentally aware consumer.
+Yet, a 2021 report by the Changing Markets Foundation investigated this major high-street fashion brand to check the truthfulness of their sustainability claims.
 The report found 96% of H&M’s claims were misleading.
 The claims made were vague, which is a common greenwash sign as we know.
 What does a conscious collection mean?
-The meaning is revealed below:

 Greenwash Example #3: Shell